arokem/surround_suppression/README.rst

 - scanner {True | False}: Whether or not to wait for a ttl pulse to trigger the beginning of stimulus presentation

-- start_target_contrast {0-1}: The contrast to start the staircase with for the annulus target.
+- start_target_contrastA {0-1}: The contrast to start the staircase with for the annulus target.
+Should be greater than .75 (annulus contrast) and can go up to 1.0

+- start_target_contrastB {0-1}: The contrast to start the staircase with for the annulus target without the annulus.
+Can be in any range, with a minimum of 0.001

-- fix_target_start {0-1}: Ditto for the fixation target
+- fix_target_start {0-1}: Ditto for the fixation target, minimum 0.5 (contrast of fixation
+  background), max of 1.0

+-  targetA_contrast_max {0.75-1}: Maximum target contrast when annulus is present

+-  targetA_contrast_min {0.75}: Minimum target contrast when annulus is present

+-  targetB_contrast_max {1}: Maximum target contrast when annulus is not present (not crucial, it is unlikely that subjects will need a very high contrast as compared to no contrast)

+-  targetB_contrast_min {0.001}: Minimum target contrast when annulus is not present (if ceiling performance is an issue, this can be lowered, but pretty close to 0)

+-  fix_target_max {1}: Maximum fixation target contrast

+-  fix_target_min {0.5}: Minimum fixation target contrast - must be at least 0.5 for contrast increment

+-  trials_per_block = 5,

 - display_units {'deg' | 'cm' | 'pix'}: What units to use for stimulus
   representations.
 Will determine the units in which the following parameters will be interpreted.